vmware/vic-product/docs/user_doc/vic_vsphere_admin/reconfigure_appliance.md

    - Increase the number of CPUs
    - Increase the amount of RAM
-   - Increase the size of hard disk 2 to expand the storage for vSphere Integrated Containers Registry
+   - Increase the size of any of the hard disks, as necessary

 6. Click **vApp Options** to modify the settings that you provided when you used the OVA installer to deploy the appliance.